 Upon receipt of a FILS Authentication frame with one or more PMKIDs, an AP checks whether its Authenticator has cached a PMKSA for the PMKIDs, whether the AKM in the cached PMKSA matches the AKM in the FILS Authentication frame, and whether the PMK is still valid; and if so, it shall assert possession of that PMK by including the PMKID in the FILS Authentication frame sent in response (see 12.11.2.3.4 (AP construction of Authentication frame)).
 If the Authenticator does not have a PMK for the PMKIDs in the FILS Authentication frame or the AKM does not match, the AP may either reply with (#330)an EAP-Finish/Reauth packet to continue FILS Shared Key authentication option if the non-AP STA included sufficient information for that, or the AP rejects the authentication.

-(…existing texts….)
+The procedure for the PTKSA derivation with IEEE 802.1X Authentication frame exchange and PMKSA caching is defined in 12.14.7.2.

+The procedure for EDPKE authentication exchange and PMKSA caching is defined in 12.14.8. (…existing texts….)

-If both sides assert possession of a cached PMKSA, but the 4-way handshake or FILS authentication fails, both sides may delete the cached PMKSA for the selected PMKID.
+If both sides assert possession of a cached PMKSA, but the 4-way handshake or FILS authentication or encrypted (re)association exchange with 802.1X Authentication frame exchange or EDPKE authentication fails, both sides may delete the cached PMKSA for the selected PMKID.

 (…existing texts….)